pgorman/dangerjaunt/minirules.md

 Scrolls can be read even by magic-users of insufficient level to cast the spell.
 Typical scrolls include:

-1. Spell scroll: Charm Person, Light
+1. Spell scroll: Light, Knock
 2. Spell scroll: Charm Person, Charm Monster, Conjure Elemental
 3. Spell scroll: Sleep
 4. Protection from Lycanthropes